bubble-dev/_/packages/primitives/table/readme.md

+This is A WEB COMPONENT, in the next version we will add native variation.

 `Table`, `TableBody`, `TableBodyCell`, `TableHead`, `TableHeadCell`, `TableRow` are use in order to render web tables.

 These map to the same corresponding props in Web.